akashrajakku/The-Little-Taco-Shop/README.md

 Mini project made with help of only HTML and a bit of CSS

 I have made this project by mostly using HTML tags .
-This is a basic project on "The Little Taco Shop"
+This is a basic project on "The Little Taco Shop" It contains 3 webpages and is currently un-hosted on server